 I suspect most readers would agree that “A Case of Eavesdropping” should come first.
-By itself, it really doesn’t qualify as an occult detective story, since a young Shorthouse arrives in (presumably) New York City from England, moves into a room with noisy neighbors, gets very scared when he discovers they’re dead, and ends the story by vamoosing.
+By itself, it really doesn’t qualify as an occult detective story.
+A young Shorthouse has moved from England to what is presumably New York City.
+He moves into a room with noisy neighbors and gets very scared when he discovers they’re, well, not entirely there.
+His reaction is to vamoose — and that ends the story.
 There’s no detecting, no mystery solving, no detective/client or detective/criminal relationship.
-However, we do learn that Shorthouse can see ghosts when others cannot.
+However, we do learn that Shorthouse can perceive ghosts when others cannot.
 This is a first step toward becoming a divining-detective when read with the other tales in mind.
-Also, when young Shorthouse flees the haunted room in the end, we see that fear has beaten him.
+Also, when Shorthouse flees the haunted room in the end, we see that fear has beaten him.

 2: An Apprentice Detective

-In a way, the next story in my ordering of them is the oddest, perhaps as its name suggests: “The Strange Adventures of a New York Secretary.”
-The fact that “Eavesdropping” and “Strange Adventures” are both set in New York is the first clue that they belong together.
-(Though it’s inconclusive, “Empty House” and “With Intent to Steal” suggest that Shorthouse has moved back to England.)
+There’s a bit of a leap to “The Strange Adventures of a New York Secretary” — the next in my ordering of the series — but the fact that “Eavesdropping” and “Strange Adventures” are both set in New York is the first clue that they belong together.
+(Though it’s not entirely definite, “Empty House” and “With Intent to Steal” suggest that Shorthouse has moved back to England.)
 More importantly, “Strange Adventures” presents a more settled, more mature Shorthouse.
 He’s considering his financial future, after all.
 He’s not much more adept at occult detection, though he jokes about feeling like a detective at one point.
 Despite these small steps forward, he’s now much tougher when it comes to coping with the crazy (and kind of hokey) menagerie of Gothic creepiness into which Blackwood drops him.
 Important to his overall character evolution, he’s now much more cognizant of how to manage, if not master, his fear.

 3: A Journeyman Ghost Hunter

-Moving on to “The Empty House,” Blackwood quickly describes Shorthouse as a “young” man, but he somehow feels older than a secretary running an errand.
-I think it’s because of the introduction of the character’s wrinkle-cheeked, “elderly spinster aunt.”
-Not his grandmother, mind you, who would be a full two generations removed — his aunt.
+There’s another jump to “The Empty House,” and though Blackwood quickly describes Shorthouse as a “young” man, he somehow feels older now than a secretary running an errand.
+I think it’s because of the introduction of Shorthouse’s wrinkle-cheeked, “elderly spinster aunt.”
+Not his grandmother, mind you, who would separate the characters by a full two generations.
+No, his aged aunt.
+Let’s imagine Shorthouse in his late 30s, if not well into his 40s.
 Add to this the fact that Shorthouse reveals clear signs of having become a good ghost hunter.
-This time, he doesn’t just accidentally discover himself in a haunted place; he accepts an invitation to explore one!
+This time, he doesn’t just accidentally discover himself in a haunted place.
+He accepts an invitation to explore one!
 And he knows the right and proper investigative routine, making notes as he goes.